Projet-S4-MDM/Aetos/README.md

  sudo usermod -aG docker $USER
  ```

+ Once this is done, reboot your computer to enable changes to groups

 ### VSCode setup

 Install the necessary vscode extenstions by running the following in your terminal: